dquinta1/SocialMediaApp/frontend/README.md

 #### UI/UX Quality of Life Fixes

-- Refactor All Auth hooks to use mutations
 - Implement ALL Loading-Status components
 - Implement ALL Error-Status components
 - Profile Form Field Validation: only trigger onFinish if values are modified